fatenasm/fatenasm.github.io/_pages/about.md

 ---

+In March 2026 I will be joining the [Center for Mathematical Modeling (CMM)](https://www.cmm.uchile.cl) at University of Chile as a Postdoctoral Fellow.
+Until recently, I was a Research Fellow of the School of Mathematics and Statistics at the University of Melbourne.

 My work focuses on optimisation theory and algorithms with applications in machine learning and operations research.
 I design and analyse decomposition methods for structured optimisation problems, namely, methods that exploit favourable structures by breaking large-scale models into smaller, more tractable pieces, and leverage on the underlying mathematical properties to recover proper, fitting solutions.
 I draw tools from nonlinear programming, variational analysis, convex optimisation, and stochastic programming.